ADGEfficiency/adgefficiency.github.io/_posts/2017-04-03-energy_py-reinforcement-learning-for-energy-systems.md

 Optimal operating strategies can be developed from abstract models.
 Yet abstract models (such as linear programming) are often constrained.
 These models are limited to approximations of the actual plant.
 Reinforcement learners are able to learn directly from their experience of the actual plant.
 These abstract models also require significant amount of bespoke effort by an engineer to setup and validate.

 With reinforcement learning we can use the ability of the same agent to generalize to a number of different environments.
 This means we can use a single agent to both learn how to control a battery and to dispatch flexible demand.
-It’s a much more scalable solution than developing site by site heuristics or building an abtract model for each site.
+It’s a more scalable solution than developing site by site heuristics or building an abtract model for each site.

 There are challenges to be overcome.
 The first and most important is safety.
 Safety is the number one concern in any engineering discipline.